erickbytes/lofipython/content/blog/a-collection-of-software-testing-opinions-for-python-and-beyond.rst

 | ``pytest test_file_date.py``

 | **Conclusion**
-| I write programs for personal productivity and to `automate processes <https://pythonmarketer.wordpress.com/2018/11/25/automated-python-with-windows-task-scheduler/>`__ at my company.
+| I write programs for personal productivity and to `automate processes <https://lofipython.com/automated-python-with-windows-task-scheduler/>`__.
 The scope of problems my code solves has grown with my programming ability.
 I'm now reaching the point where I can apply tests to my advantage.
 However, sometimes I'll write a quick-hitter script for which I can't justify writing tests.
 Beyond those cases, testing can help if you pick the right style for your project.
 More so for recurring, automated processes.

 It feels pretty cool when your tests run and you know with more certainty whether a part of your program is getting the job done or not.
 After setting up my first test with pytest, I have leveled up to novice tester, instead of blissfully not knowing what I don't know about testing.
 That's a step in the right direction.